hardin47/website/Math154/Notes/03-wrangling.md

 ## 9/17/19 Agenda {#Sep17}
 1. Tidy Data (structure of data)
-2. Data Verbs
+2. Piping / chaining
+3. Basic data Verbs
-3. babynames / NHANES examples
+4. babynames / NHANES examples

 >Information is what we want, but data are what we've got. [@Kaplan15]